eclipse-kuksa/kuksa-databroker/doc/user_guide.md

 HTTP/2 is a binary replacement for HTTP/1.1 used for handling connections, multiplexing (channels) and providing a standardized way to add headers for authorization and TLS for encryption/authentication.
 It also supports bi-directional streaming between client and server.

-Kuksa.val Databroker implements the following service interfaces:
+Kuksa Databroker implements the following service interfaces:

 * [kuksa.val.v1.VAL](../databroker-proto/proto/kuksa/val/v1/val.proto)
 * [sdv.databroker.v1.Broker](../databroker-proto/proto/sdv/databroker/v1/broker.proto)